 - Scrunchies, hair ties or hand bands can be made from the leftover scraps of all your other DIYs.

-- Patchwork Quilts are one of the most cherished and heirloom items.
+- Patchwork Quilts are one of the most cherished heirloom items.
 Use all the frayed and moth-eaten cotton sarees or even leftover pieces of reused sarees and create a quilt.
 These feel like a nice warm hug!

 We are sure your brain is already running and deciding which idea to pick.
 But if you need more ideas on how to reuse your old saree, click here.